TinhToQuang/SAP_ABAP_RAP_Practice/README.md

 # ABAP RAP (RESTful Application Programming) Application

-TBD (To Be Determined) the demo application during the Devtoberfest mission
+TBD (To Be Determined) the demo application after catch up the course overview